SougatoB/RepData_PeerAssessment1/PA1_template_SB.md

 ## 6    NA 2012-10-01 00:25:00 Monday
 ```

-And finally,
+And finally, the join step, using the code block below.
+The steps are:

 - imputedf is left-joined with mydata3:
-      - making sure only those with missing values are imputed

       - interval and wkday columns match up (by = c('interval', 'wkday'))
+      - making sure only those with missing values in mydata3 are imputed
 - missing values are imputed using values from the mean_steps column
 - the mean_steps and wkday columns are dropped to get back our imputed dataframe